On this page

-- can be individuals or businesses keen to operate in the area of risk capital (so called because when they invest, they take on part of the risk of growing a new business).
-The advantage of securing the help of a business angel is that they can make investment decisions fairly quickly.
+- can be individuals or businesses keen to operate in the area of risk capital – when they invest, they take on part of the risk of growing a new business

-Asking family members for a loan can result in flexible payment arrangements, and the finance can become available quickly, but it is highly advisable to put your agreement in writing.
-There is the danger of harming family relationships if things go wrong.
-In agreeing to a loan, it is advisable to set things up in as business-like a manner as possible.
+Asking family members for a loan can result in flexible payment arrangements – and the finance can become available quickly – but it's highly advisable to put your agreement in writing.

 Selling a share of your business

-For example, you may wish to finance the expansion of your business by selling 25% of your existing business to an investor.
-If your business was valued at $1 million, selling 25% would provide you with $250,000 of capital to fund your expansion.
-However, the investor would be entitled to 25% of your profit.
+For example, you may wish to finance the expansion of your business by selling 25 percent of your existing business to an investor.
+If your business was valued at $1 million, selling 25 percent would provide you with $250,000 of capital to fund your expansion.
+However, the investor would be entitled to 25 percent of your profit.

 The National Stock Exchange of Australia specifically lists small and medium businesses and may be an appropriate avenue for a small business to raise capital.